 For more than half of his tenure, Todd led the development of the city’s budget as the Budget and Government Efficiency Committee chair.
 His thoughtful, collaborative, and fair approach resulted in the stabilization of city finances after years of cuts and the restoration of critical services such as library hours.
 As the City rebounded from the recession, Todd championed increased infrastructure investment resulting in hundreds of miles of smoother roads.

 During his two full terms on the City Council, Todd was selected by his peers to serve as City Council President for two terms and served as the City’s Interim Mayor from August 2013 to March 2014.

 Todd’s service as the City’s Interim Mayor is credited for restoring the public’s trust in city government.
 He strengthened the City’s organizational structure and developed a groundbreaking, legally-enforceable Climate Action Plan.

 In the Assembly, Todd has continued his advocacy for increased infrastructure investment and pragmatic and innovative solutions to housing and homelessness.
-To date, Todd has been able to successfully author, pass, and receive the Governor’s signature on 13 pieces of legislation dealing with important issues such as election reform, housing solutions, and cutting government red tape for small businesses.
+To date, Todd has been able to successfully author, pass, and receive the Governor’s signature on nearly 30 pieces of legislation dealing with important issues such as election reform, housing solutions, gun safety, and cutting government red tape for small businesses.

 Known as one of the most accessible elected officials in San Diego, Todd remains in close contact with neighbors throughout his District and credits San Diegans for keeping him focused on the issues that matter most in their communities.